drmuhammadmohsin/drmuhammadmohsin/README.md

 Degree | University | Year
 ---------|----------|---------
  P.h.D Computer Science | University of Genova, Italy | 2025
- Masters of Sceince (MS) in Computer Engineering  | National University of Science and technology (NUST), Isalamabad Pakistan | 2021
+ Masters of Science (MS) in Computer Engineering  | National University of Science and Technology (NUST), Islamabad Pakistan | 2021
- Bachelor of Sceince (BSc) in Computer Engineering | University of Engineering and Techonoly (UET), Taxila, Pakistan  | 2017
+ Bachelor of Science (BSc) in Computer Engineering | University of Engineering and Technology (UET), Taxila, Pakistan  | 2017

 ## Publication